Penn Township, Lancaster County, Pennsylvania

-Penn Township is a township in north central Lancaster County, Pennsylvania, United States.
-The population was 10,224 at the 2020 census.
+Penn Township is a township that is located in north central Lancaster County, Pennsylvania, United States.
+The population was 10,224 at the time of the 2020 census.

 History

 The Kauffman's Distillery Covered Bridge and Mount Hope Estate are listed on the National Register of Historic Places.

 Geography

 According to the United States Census Bureau, the township has a total area of 76.8 sqkm, of which 76.7 sqkm are land and 0.1 sqkm, or 0.07%, are water.
 It is bordered to the west by the borough of Manheim.

 Unincorporated communities in the township include Mount Hope, Elstonville, White Oak, Penryn, Elwyn Terrace, Valley View, Fairland, Lancaster Junction, and part of Elm and Halfville.